PTX 2.0: An Open Standard for V2X in Public Transport

 Preference of Public Transport and Emergency Vehicles Using V2X

-C-ITS system in Hradci Králové
+C-ITS system in Hradec Králové

 European award in the URBAN C-ITS CONTEST organised by C-ROADS